2024–25 South-West Indian Ocean cyclone season: Tropical Cyclone Honde

 Météo-France began monitoring an area of potential development in the southern Mozambique Channel on 24 February.
 Unlike Garance, which organised quickly, this system was much larger and more disorganised, requiring more time to develop.
-Several days before its formation, the system that would become Tropical Cyclone Honde was already bringing heavy and disruptive rainfall to southern Mozambique and, particularly, Madagascar.
 Météo-France officially upgraded Honde to a Moderate Tropical Storm on 26 February.
 Subsequently, it gradually strengthened to a Severe Tropical Storm the following day, before reaching Tropical Cyclone stage on 28 February, when it made its closest approach to Madagascar.
 Honde weakened into a tropical storm after passing Madagascar.
 Before turning extratropical, Honde briefly strengthened into a severe tropical storm on 5 March in the Southern Indian Ocean.

 Honde caused severe damage in Madagascar.
 43,200 people were affected, mainly in the Andrefana and Menabe regions.
 7,200 homes were damaged and 1,900 homes were destroyed from strong winds and flooding.
 Three people were killed and 69 were injured during the storm.
 Losses are estimated at US$10 million.